-Rising Preterm Rates: The preterm birth rate in the United States has worsened for a third year, rising to 9.93 percent in 2017.
+Rising Preterm Rates: The preterm birth rate in the United States has worsened for a fifth year, rising to 10.2 percent in 2019.
 Check Your State Here.

 National Preterm Birth Costs

 Cost to the Nation:Preterm births cost $26 billion per year.
 A significant portion of preterm births are associated with Medicaid programs.